romanowski/blog/AkkaPaint.md

 * Install and run [Cassandra](http://cassandra.apache.org/) database
 * Clone the project: [akkapaint](https://github.com/liosedhel/akkapaint)
 * Type `sbt run`
-* Go to the browser address: [http://localhost:9000/demo](http://localhost:9000/demo) and express yourself drawing what you want!
+* Go to the browser address: [http://localhost:9000/demo](http://localhost:9000/demo) and express yourself by drawing whatever you want to!

-Or you can try it online here: [http://demo.akkapaint.org/](http://demo.akkapaint.org/).
-Maybe drop there your country flag?
+In case you don't want to download anything you can try it online here: [http://demo.akkapaint.org/](http://demo.akkapaint.org/).
+Maybe drop your country's flag there?

-Furthermore, you can borrow your computer resources :).
+Furthermore, you can lend your computer resources.
 If you want to join the cluster, find the `akkapaint-web.conf` file and apply the `if you want to join me` comments actions.
 Restart your application and voilà - in 10 seconds part of the shards should be moved to your machine (you should see some logging on your console).

 Summary
 -------------

-We have walked through the general idea, and practical examples of some extraordinary *Akka* features (like persistent actors, clustering, sharding) that allowed us to build multiuser, scalable *AkkaPaint* with enabled real time changes.
-Current working implementation has only 288 LOC! *Akka* really shines here.
+We have walked through the general idea, and practical examples of some extraordinary *Akka* features (like persistent actors, clustering, sharding) which allowed us to build a multiuser, scalable *AkkaPaint* with possibility to get the updates in the real time.
+The current working implementation has only 288 LOC! *Akka* really shines here.
 There is a lot more things I've implemented, such as:

 * snapshoting
 * performance optimizations (e.g. messages serialized via [Protocol Buffer](https://developers.google.com/protocol-buffers/)